Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Tynamo.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME602.png
+BookShinyImageName: HOME602_s.png
 BoxSprite: SRD-BoxSprite-tynamo.png
+DexCategory: EleFish Pokemon
+DexDescription: "These Pokemon move in schools.
+They have an electricity-storing organ\
+  \ at their sides but they can\u2019t generate their own power.
+They only discharge\
+  \ electricity if they are in danger."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-tynamo.png
 Learnset: '[[SRD-Tynamo-Learnset]]'
 Legendary: 'No'
 Name: Tynamo
 Number: 602
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: tynamo.png
 Type1: Electric
 Type2: ''
+Weight:
+  Hectograms: 3
+  Kilograms: 0.3
+  Pounds: 0.7
 ---

 #PokeroleSRD/Pokedex